saleguas/context_menu/README.md

 # Features

 context_menu was created as due to the lack of an intuitive and easy to use cross-platform context menu library.
 The library allows you to create your own context menu entries and control their behavior seamlessly in native Python.
+The library has the following features:

+* Written in pure python with no other dependencies
+* Extremely intuitive design inspired by Keras Tensorflow
+* Swift installation from Python's Package Manager (pip)
+* Painless context menu creation
+* Cascading context menu support
+* The ability to natively integrate python functions from a context entry call
+* Detailed documentation

 ## What is the context menu?